ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 instance, you should provide the output of the Python program in a fenced code block, explain the meaning of the Python source code segments that you implemented and used, and answer all of the other questions about your experiences in completing this project.
+For instance, your technical writing in the `writing/reflection.md` file should make it clear that you understand the concept of an "imaginary" number and the notation that the Python programming language uses to express these numbers.

 ## Project Assessment